2710 Monitoring Visits and Contacts

 • send the updated form that shows the effective date of the transfer to the new provider.

-The case worker will send the current (losing) provider a copy of the updated form that reflects the effective date of the transfer.
+The caseworker will send the current, losing provider a copy of the updated form that reflects the effective date of the transfer.

-2724 Medicaid Coverage for Individuals Denied SSI
+2724 Medicaid Coverage for People Denied SSI

 2725 Certificates of Insurance Coverage